brundinm/brundinm/README.md

   - Java
   - Lisp (LISP; List Processing)
   - Pascal
+  - TUTOR (PLATO Author Language; programming language for use on the PLATO
+    \[Programmed Logic for Automatic Teaching Operations\] computer-assisted instruction system on the Digital Equipment Corporation VAX 11/785 minicomputer at the Faculty of Education at the University of Alberta.)
   - Visual Basic (VB classic and VB.NET)

 - Interpreted (or scripting) languages